ryanwang520/api-docs/source/includes/_integrations.md

 ArcSite Provides Out-of-the-Box [Basic Standard Integration](#basic-standard-integration) for essential features.
 With Basic Standard Integration, it supports auto-pushing Drawing PDFs, creating Sales data in I360 Appointments.
 No extra custom development is needed.

-We also provide Webhooks for customization.
-Please check out this [Webhooks for customization](#customized-features-with-extended-integration-for-i360) for more details.
+We also provide Webhooks and APIs for customization.
+Please check out those [Webhooks for customization](#customized-features-with-extended-integration-for-i360) for more details.

 ### Basic Standard Integration